nleaf/nleaf.github.io/data-centers.md

   align-left: true
   title: 'Expedient Data Centers '
   headline: Get out of the business of managing your own data center, and host your
-    hardware in one of our data centers across the United States
+    hardware in one of ours
   description: "You need capacity, power, safety, and security.
 You don't need the
     headaches and costs of managing a data center.
-Expedient's data centers across the United States enable your organization to host your hardware while taking advantage of features standard in each facility, including: \n\n<li> Built-In
+Expedient's geographically diverse data centers across the United States enable your organization to host your hardware while taking advantage of premium features standard in each facility, including:
-    Redundancy: All Expedient data centers have N+1 or 2N redundancy</li>\n<li> Fast, secure connectivity: All Expedient data centers are interconnected by a private multigigabit network</li> \n<li> "
+    \n\n<li><b>Built-In Redundancy:</b> All Expedient data centers have N+1 or 2N
+    redundancy</li>\n<li><b>Fast, secure connectivity:</b> All Expedient data centers are interconnected by a private multigigabit network</li> \n<li><b>Compliance & security:</b> Every Expedient data center maintains detailed Security and Control Policies, and is audited in accordance with SSAE-18 SOC1 and SOC2, HIPAA and PCI standards.</li> \n<li><b>24x7x365 On-Site Staffing:</b>Expedient’s Operations
+    Support Center encompasses all aspects of a network control center, call center, and IT help desk, enabling a single point of contact to clients 24 hours a day, 7 days a week.</li>"
   icon: "/uploads/exp-colo-icon.svg"
   cta_label: ''
   cta_link: ''